Felistas/NodeJs-Passport-Authentication/README.md

 # FaceBook Social Authentication in Node/Express Js with Passport
 ## Introduction
 Almost all applications require users to create accounts on their websites in order to use certain services.
-This repetitive process of setting up new profiles and creating new passwords for every application is not only time consuming, but frustrating, and over time, account management becomes hard remembering credentials for every application.
+This repetitive process of setting up new profiles and creating new passwords for every application is not only time consuming, but also frustrating, and over time, account management becomes hard.

 Thanks to [OAuth](https://oauth.net/), we can use popular social media applications such as Google, Facebook and Twitter to authenticate users.
 This process makes implementing authentication easier and increases adoption due to existing trust built with the social network.
 So why not integrate it into your application?

 In this tutorial, I will take you through how to integrate Facebook into your Node.js application.

-#explain more about OAuth

 ## Prerequisites
 You will need the following dependencies to complete this tutorial: